rockettheme/docs/Docs/joomla/templates/leviathan/faq.md

 ---
-title: Lumiere: FAQ
+title: Leviathan: FAQ
-description: Your Guide to Using the Lumiere Template for Joomla
+description: Your Guide to Using the Leviathan Template for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/lumiere:Lumiere
+breadcrumb: /joomla:Joomla/!templates:Templates/Leviathan:Leviathan

 ---

-What are Lumiere template features?
+What are Leviathan template features?
 -----
-Please check our [Template Info page][features] for all Lumiere features in one complete list.
+Please check our [Template Info page][features] for all Leviathan features in one complete list.

-What font is used on Lumiere template?
+What font is used on Leviathan template?
 -----
 Ubuntu.
 You can download it at [here][font].

-Is there any tutorial to get me started with Lumiere?
+Is there any tutorial to get me started with Leviathan?
 -----
 Yes.
-Please check our [Lumiere Tutorials & Guides forum][forum] in addition to this guide.
+Please check our [Leviathan Tutorials & Guides forum][forum] in addition to this guide.

-Is Lumiere compatible for Joomla 1.5?
+Is Leviathan compatible for Joomla 1.5?
 -----
-No, Lumiere is only compatible with Joomla 2.5 and Joomla 3.1.
+No, Leviathan is only compatible with Joomla 2.5 and Joomla 3.1.
 Joomla 1.5 support was discontinued in September 2012 by Joomla.

 What is RokSprocket?
 -----